John Bull (gunman)

-John Bull (1836–1929) was a little-known yet nonetheless deadly English gunman of the American Old West.
+John Bull (c.
+1836–1929) was a little-known English gunman of the American Old West.
 He is featured in the book "Deadly Dozen", written by author Robert K. DeArment as one of the twelve most underrated gunmen of the 19th century west.

 Early life

-Born John Edwin Bull, in England, little more is known of his early life.
-It is unknown precisely when he ventured to the United States, but is believed to have been some time during the 1850s.
-He first appeared, in historical texts, in 1861, as a professional gambler who made his way around mining boomtowns.
+John Edwin Bull was born in England and little more is known about his early life.
+It is not known precisely when he ventured to the United States, but it is believed to have been some time during the 1850s.
+He first appeared in historical texts, in 1861, as a professional gambler who made a living mining in boomtowns.

 On August 25, 1862, he was involved in a gunfight while in the mining camp of Gold Creek, located in Montana Territory.
 He entered the town stating his name was John Bull, and that he and his companion, a man named Fox, were on the trail of horse thieves who had stolen six valuable horses in Elk City, Idaho.
 The thieves, C.W.
 Spillman, Bill Arnett, and B.F.
-Jermagin had preceded Bull and Fox in entering the camp by about three days.
+Jermagin had entered the camp about three days before Bull and Fox arrived.

 Bull and Fox captured Spillman with no incident, and placed him in the custody of several miners while the two continued to search for the others.
-Locating them in a large tent used as a saloon, Bull stepped inside with a double barrel shotgun, and demanded both men throw up their hands and surrender.
-Arnett immediately grabbed his pistol lying on the table beside him, at which point Bull shot him with one blast from his shotgun in the chest, killing him instantly.
+After locating them in a large tent used as a saloon, Bull stepped inside with a double barrel shotgun, and demanded both men throw up their hands and surrender.
+Arnett immediately grabbed his pistol, which was lying on the table beside him, at which point Bull shot him dead with one blast from his shotgun in the chest.
 Jermagin surrendered, and he and Spillman were tried the next morning in a makeshift court.
 Jermagin was able to successfully argue that he played no part in the horse theft.
 However, Spillman was convicted and sentenced to hang.
-The next morning, he was executed.
+The following morning, he was executed.